seqcode/Bichrom/README.md

 Alternatively, to install requirements using pip:
 `pip install -r requirements.txt`

+**Note**: Bichrom uses Pybedtools to construct genome-wide training, test and validation datasets.
+In order to use this functionality, you must have bedtools installed.
+To install bedtools, follow instructions here: https://bedtools.readthedocs.io/en/latest/content/installation.html

 **Note**: For GPU compatibility, tensorflow 2.2.1 requires CUDA 10.1 and cuDNN >= 7.

 ### Usage

+Clone and navigate to the Bichrom repository.

+**Step 1: Construct (a) Training Set, (b) Validation Set and (c) Test Set.**

 ```
 # Clone and navigate to the iTF repository.
 cd trainNN